 In addition to providing preventive oral health education and services the IOHP also has the main role of serving as a “State Oral Health Program,” which includes the following objectives: developing and coordinating partnerships with a focus on oral health prevention interventions; supporting and partnering with a statewide oral health coalition, the IOHA; assessing and tracking dental disease rates through an oral health surveillance system; creating, supporting and evaluating evidence-based community disease prevention initiatives; facilitating the development of state oral health improvement plan, the 2015-2020 Idaho Oral Health Action Plan; and lastly, reducing barriers to care and assuring utilization of personal and population-based oral health services for all Idahoans.

-In 2021, the IOHA, under contract from the IOHP, will present the 2021-2026 Idaho Oral Health Improvement Plan.
-This roadmap will be the third iteration of a state action plan for oral health in Idaho.
+In 2021, the IOHA, under contract from the IOHP, presented the 2021-2026 Idaho Oral Health Improvement Plan.
+This roadmap is the third iteration of a state action plan for oral health in Idaho.